Security Designed to Protect Against Non-User Access to Data

 Both Galileo K-12 Online and Galileo Pre-K Online are comprised of a variety of built-in, integrated security measures that are designed to ensure data confidentially, integrity, and viability of online data.
 Galileo users, for example, are authenticated with the standard username and password construct.
 All usernames are entered and passwords set by the individual clients.
 This can only be done once an identified district administrator has been entered into the system by ATI.
 This ensures greater control and accuracy for our clients.

 When the agency administrator sets up access for a user, they will determine the level of access allowed that user.
-This user will then only be allowed access to their individual center, class, or child-level information.
+This user will then only be allowed access to their individual school, class, or student-level information.
+For instance, each online assessment scheduled for a particular timeframe is always assigned its own password.

 User Authentication Utilizing GUIDS